FederatedAI/FATE-LLM/doc/tutorial/fdkt/README.md

 # FATE-LLM: FDKT
-The Algorithm is based on paper [Federated Domain-Specific Knowledge Transfer on Large Language Models Using Synthetic Data](https://arxiv.org/pdf/2405.14212), a novel framework that enables domain-specific knowledge transfer from LLMs to SLMs while preserving SLM data privacy.
+The algorithm is based on paper [Federated Domain-Specific Knowledge Transfer on Large Language Models Using Synthetic Data](https://arxiv.org/pdf/2405.14212), a novel framework that enables domain-specific knowledge transfer from LLMs to SLMs while preserving SLM data privacy.

 ## Citation